 However, if you've taken college courses in the past and are considering completing your degree, you may be able to apply your previously earned college credits to a new degree program, even if it's been many years since you've stepped into a classroom.

 In this article, we'll discuss how long college credits typically last, as well as how you can transfer your previously earned college credits into a new degree program.

-College credits do not expire, per se.
+As a general rule, college credits do not expire.
 Once you’ve taken a college course, completed the requirements, and were granted the credits, those are yours forever.
 Whether you can earn a degree with those credits, however, is a bit more complicated.
 Ultimately, it’ll be up to your new institution to decide.

-If you’re thinking about applying previously earned college credits toward a degree program, you’ll want to learn about the transfer credit policies at your institution of choice.
+To determine whether your previously earned college credits will apply toward a new degree program, you’ll want to learn about the transfer credit policies at your institution of choice.
 Or if you’re hoping to return to your previous institution, learn about their reinstatement and readmission policies.